 Statistical analyses

 Our first analysis compared the SAE rate in ‘older-people trials’ with ‘standard trials’, adjusting for trial characteristics.
-Using Poisson regression models, we modelled SAEs on older people trial status with the following covariates.

-Unadjusted, offset by estimated person time (calculated as follow-up * (number of participants - 0.5 * number of SAEs))

-Model 1 plus direct renin inhibitor trial (yes/no), comparison type (placebo, different ATC class to 3-character, different ATC class to 5-character), phase (3 or 4), outcome type (hard or not)
+We modelled SAEs on older people trial status with the following Poisson regression models; unadjusted (calculated as follow-up * (offset by estimated person time calculated as the follow-up time x number of participants - 0.5 x) and adjusting for direct renin inhibitor trial (yes/no), comparison type (placebo, different ATC class to 3-character, different ATC class to 5-character), phase (3 or 4) and outcome type (hard or not).
+The latter was the pre-specified primary analysis.
+Models were fit using Rstanarm to allow a random intercept for the trials.

-Model 2 plus age

-Model 3 plus sex

-Model 2 plus age and sex

-Model 2 was the pre-specified primary analysis.
-Models were fit using Just Another Gibbs Sampler (JAGS) to allow adjustment for the age and sex distribution of the trial (rather than simply mean age).

-Next, we used poisson regression to model the relationship between age and sex and the rate of unplanned hospital admission or death in the 3 years following initiation of RAAS drugs in SAIL.
-This model fit the data well (appendix) and the covariates and variance covariance matrix were exported from the SAIL secure platform.
-This model was used to plot the relationship between age and the expected rate of hospitalisation and death.

-We then used this model to calculate the expected number of hospitalisations and deaths for each trial population.
+We also used Poisson regression to model the age and sex specific rate of unplanned hospital admission or death in the 3 years following initiation of RAAS drugs in SAIL.
+This model fit the data well (appendix) and the covariates and variance covariance matrix were exported from the SAIL secure platform to allow us to calculate the expected number of hospitalisations and deaths for each trial population.
+Having calculated the expected rate of hospitalisations and deaths (as a proxy for SAEs), we calculated the ratio of expected to observed SAEs.
 We used the truncated normal distribution to estimate the age distribution for each trial based on the reported mean age as well as any age cut-offs used as exclusion criteria.
-In a previous analysis of trial IPD (including some trials in this sample) the truncated normal distribution was found to accurately represent the age distribution of trials in this context.12 We propagated uncertainty in the model by sampling from a multivariate normal distribution (10,000 samples) before calculating the expected rate of hospitalisation and deaths given the age and observation time of the trial, with 95% uncertainty intervals.
+In a previous analysis of trial IPD (including trials with the same eligibility criteria as those in this sample) the truncated normal distribution was found to accurately represent the age distribution of trials in this context.12 We propagated uncertainty in the expected rates by performing the calculations of the expected rate of hospitalisation and deaths using coefficients sampled from a multivariate normal distribution (10,000 samples) and the observed rates by sampling from Poisson distributions (10,000 samples).

-Having calculated the expected rate of hospitalisations and deaths (as a proxy for SAEs), we calculated the ratio of expected to observed SAEs.

 We performed two sets of sensitivity analyses.
+First, in view of the small number of older people trials, we examined the sensitivity of the findings to the inclusion of each trial by re-running the regression models having excluded each trial in turn.
 The first explored the impact of the trial characteristics included in the comparison between older-people and standard trials.
 The second sensitivity analysis explored the impact of possibly misclassification of the indication for RAAS treatment within the community cohort.
 For this, in addition to excluding participants with recent myocardial infarction or stroke (as in the main analysis), we also excluded any participant with a previous diagnosis of diabetes mellitus, heart failure, or chronic kidney disease.
 We then repeated all analyses comparing trials to the community cohort.

+The full analysis code and all data are available at github_repo.

 Results